ntfrnzn/svg/README.md

 I have been assigning different types of images to different layers [shift-ctrl-l].
 The initial import is in a layer named "bitmap".
 Once traced, the outline is in a layer called "trace".
-All the subsequent work, simplifying and framing, is in the default layer.
-The "trace" and "bitmap" layers can be hidden by default, but returned to as source material.
+All the subsequent work, simplifying and framing, is in the default or "frame" layer.
+The "trace" and "bitmap" layers can be hidden by default, but consulted as source material.

 ### Tracing an outline